aldryn/aldryn-docs/docs/reference/addons/template-structure.rst

 Addons
 ------

-To structure addons (plugins), we recommend using a separate folder **addons** within your app.
+To structure addons (plugins), we recommend using a separate folder **plugins** within your app.
 The name of the added html file should represent the functionality of the addon.
 Here an example of our previous structure:

 .. code-block:: text